handeyeco/tech-blog/content/blog/volca-fm2-cart/index.md

 description: How to send a full DX7 cart to the Korg Volca FM2.
 ---

+**Update 2024-12-14:** I thought it was weird that I couldn't find a web-based tool for sending SysEx, so I ended up making one: [SysEx Send](https://handeyeco.github.io/sysex-send/) ([Source](https://github.com/handeyeco/sysex-send)).
+The steps are basically the same as below except now you can use SysEx Send instead of SysEx Librarian.

+---

 **!!
 SENDING A CART WILL OVERWRITE THE PRESETS SAVED ON YOUR FM2 !!**

 Korg flexes the FM2's compatibility with the DX7 quite a bit; right on the landing page for the FM2: